iftzp/ca4022-churn-prediction/README.md

 # Customer Churn Prediction

 This was a project I completed in my final year of college with my friend Jack.
-We chose a customer churn dataset and built a churn prediction model.
+We chose a customer churn dataset and built a churn prediction model for this project.

 Collection of source code used in analysis of customer churn data and development of churn prediction models.